 The Specialist Training Program (STP) is well established within the RANZCP with continued management of training posts and support projects.
-Under the Standard Funding Agreement and Deed of Variation 4, the RANZCP continues to manage up to 160 full-time equivalent (FTE) training posts for the Specialist Training Placements and Support project, 3 FTE training posts and 1.31 FTE supervisor positions for the Tasmanian project and 34 FTE training posts for the Integrated Rural Training Pipeline Specialist Training Program (IRTP-STP) in 2021.
+Under the Commonwealth Standard Grant Agreement, a multi-year agreement commencing from 2022 which replaced the Commonwealth Standard Funding Agreement, the RANZCP will continue to manage up to 160 FTE training posts for the Specialist Training Placements and Support projects, 3 FTE training posts and 1.31 FTE supervisor positions for the Tasmanian project and 34 FTE training posts for the Integrated Rural Training Pipeline Specialist Training Program (IRTP-STP) in 2022.